 Before Native Americans had learned politics from the Europeans, a chief rose to his responsibility by the will of his community.
 He never offered himself as worthy of any office but was rather given title by virtue of his spiritual qualities, intelligence and bravery.
 English and Spanish kings might fight for the right of their sons to ascend the hereditary throne, but Indian chiefs are made, not born.

-Lloyd was an Indian chief not by virtue of a war bonnet or eagle-feathered buffalo robe but by the respect shown to him by many tribes.
+Vincent was an Indian chief not by virtue of a war bonnet or eagle-feathered buffalo robe but by the respect shown to him by many tribes.
 He was a chief of many nations who walked with the aid of a cane ornamented by a long cylinder of colorful beadwork ending in a tassel.
 The walking stick was as powerful a symbol as the silver-headed canes given to the Pueblo governors by a United States president as a sign of their authority.
-Lloyd’s authority could not be granted or confirmed because it rose from the hearts of grateful recipients of his love and trust, which was then returned to him as honor and respect.
+Vincent’s authority could not be granted or confirmed because it rose from the hearts of grateful recipients of his love and trust, which was then returned to him as honor and respect.

-Lloyd had earned his place of honor as a warrior, but his combat had not been against the soldiers of a land-grabbing greedy government.
+Vincent had earned his place of honor as a warrior, but his combat had not been against the soldiers of a land-grabbing greedy government.
 The land was gone, and his people were restricted to reservations and land allotments before he came of age.
 He could not prevent the loss of the land that had been their home for thousands of years before the Europeans invented discovery, but he could fight to save the Indian soul of creativity that had sustained them over those millenniums.
 He could fight to prevent the suffocation of young Indians by a frivolous culture that had no relevance to their ancient traditions.
 He could do battle against the forces of disrespect that would erase the Indian spirit from the dominated continent.

 His chosen battlefield was the Indian art school as a place of refuge and creative freedom.
 On this field he had won many victories.
 Out of this struggle had emerged many brave young people who had matured to become chiefs themselves, demonstrating, encouraging, mentoring yet another generation of brave hearts to express themselves as the first people, as Indians.